nicholaswmin/conventions/README.md

 - [ ] Merge `Document`
   - [ ] Has issues (dupe sections), rethink it
   - [ ] Allow sectional updates (badges etc)
+      - Use 2 markers:
+        - `<--content:top-->`.
+Anything above this ends up in the corresponding top section of the `base` document, if such a marker exists.
+        - `<--content:end-->`.
+Anything else just ends up above this marker.
 - [x] Merge `JSON`
 - [ ] Github Repo Settings, how to deal with?
 - [ ] Generic files, what happens on conflict/merge, i.e: images?